keysig

 In Practice

-Indie distributor splits are typically 15–30% for digital.
+Indie distributor splits are typically 15 to 30% for digital.
 Look for non-exclusive terms, transparent reporting, and rapid settlement cycles.
 Avoid perpetual term agreements.

 Watch out